 Women are generally more vulnerable to cocaine addiction than men, according to a recent study published in the journal Nature Communications.
-They’re also more likely to use cocaine at an earlier age, take drugs in larger quantities, have greater difficulty staying sober and are at an increased risk of relapse.
+They’re also more likely to use cocaine at an earlier age, take drugs in larger quantities, and have greater difficulty staying sober, and they are at increased risk of relapse.

 But why?
 Well, the reason seems to come down to biology.

 Researchers at the Icahn School of Medicine at Mount Sinai have found that hormonal fluctuations in a woman’s menstrual cycle—specifically during the high-estrogen phase—greatly intensify the brain’s dopamine reward pathway, enabling the woman to experience an increase in pleasure.